Serving all of Michigan

 How Dashcam and Bodycam Footage Can Be Used in Your Michigan OWI Defense

-In Michigan, dashcam and bodycam footage have become essential tools in law enforcement, offering an objective, unbiased record of interactions between officers and drivers.
-These recordings can play a pivotal role in defending against OWI charges by providing clear evidence that may challenge the prosecution’s case, protect your rights, and ensure the fairness of the legal process.
+In Michigan, dashcam and bodycam footage have become important tools in law enforcement.
+They provide an objective record of interactions between officers and drivers.
+These recordings can play a key role in defending OWI charges by offering evidence that may challenge the prosecution’s case, protect your rights, and support a fair legal process.

 That may include, but is not limited to: